 The greatest impact to barrier island and mainland palustrine wetland habitats in the FWOP is the continued development associated with the projected increase in population.
 The need for additional housing and infrastructure is likely to result in a loss of open space and natural habitats within the Project.
-In addition to direct loss of wetlands as a result of development, remaining plant communities in the vicinity of the development will likely decline in quality as a result of decreased water quality from stormwater runoff and increased occurrence of invasive species such as common reed (Phragmites australis).
+Wetlands are protected under both New York State and Federal wetland regulations; permits are required prior to wetland disturbance for development and compensatory mitigation is required for unavoidable wetland losses.
+In addition, upland plant communities in the vicinity of the development will likely decline in quality as a result of decreased water quality from stormwater runoff and increased occurrence of invasive species such as common reed (Phragmites australis).
 Common reed is an aggressive invader of impaired wetland communities and is abundant throughout the Project.
 While development related impacts are expected to be comparable with or without the project, the cumulative impact of both increased development and decreased protection from normal coastal processes and projected sea level rise would likely have a greater impact on mainland wetlands.

-The TSP would reduce the risk of coastal storm damages and provide protection to the wetlands discussed in Section 3.3.
+The Recommended Plan would reduce the risk of coastal storm damages and provide protection to the wetlands discussed in Section 3.3.
 Because the proposed borrow areas for this project are located more than 1 mile offshore, there would be no wetlands affected by dredging operations.
-The following provides a description of the TSP impacts to wetland resources based on anticipated changes to each of the habitat areas found in the Project
+The following provides a description of the Recommended Plan impacts to wetland resources based on anticipated changes to each of the habitat areas found in the Project